 That first day felt like my first major “mom win.”
 I needed that.
 In one sense, I had nothing to do with the day’s success.
 But in another sense, I did.
 I researched, prepared, and coached Iren along.
 At the end of the day, I wrote in my journal,

 Iren resisted potty training, and I found myself resorting to bribing him with a pretzel or a piece of Trader Joe’s Pickle Popcorn, because that seemed the only way Iren would agree to go.

 I was much more uptight than I was Monday, and as the day went on I remembered just how important it is not to prompt him continually, and to give him space to have accidents.
 I wrote in my journal,

-I hope this isn’t telling of future parenting; I need to be okay with him making mistakes.
-Only God is perfect.
+“Hopefully this isn’t ‘telling’ of future parenting; it’s okay if he makes mistakes.
+Only God is perfect.”

 On day three, new help arrived.
 (Did I mention that I recruited back-up?)
 The first two days, an unemployed friend joined me to watch Hudson while I trained Iren.
 For days three and four, my mother-in-law joined me.
 I wrote in my journal that morning,

 “I see how every day there’s something new to be anxious about.
 Rather, to trust God for!
 Today’s area for trust is that Patti will cooperate with our potty training method.
 Please help us work well as a team today, Father.”